RavenSystem/AlwaysAtHome/README.md

 - At bottom, create all users with their passwords (use very strong passwords), using `+` button, and selecting `V1&V2` for `Supported IKE version`.
 - When finish, click on `Apply`.

+It is not possible to connect more than one device using same user at same time.

 ## iOS/iPadOS/macOS Installation

 In order to work with this VPN Server, a mobile profile is needed.